Vyral/nick-shivers/_posts/2021-07-27-your-july-real-estate-update.md

 In July in the Portland metro and Marion County, active listings have decreased 7%, and for the first time in 12 months, we have fewer pending sales year over year, down about 1%.
 Closed sales have fallen about 7%.
 In Clark County, active listings have declined 7% as well, pending sales have dropped about 5.5%, and closed sales have shrunk in the double digits.
 Things are slowing in our market, but that’s not a bad thing.&nbsp;

 We’ve seen exceedingly low inventory for a long time, and **now buyers have a little more breathing room.** Buyer fatigue is still around, and people are just sitting on the sidelines waiting for the right opportunity.
-Now they have a glimmer of hope, and we may see more of them get into the market.
+Now, they have a glimmer of hope, and we may see more of them get into the market.
 We have excellent interest rates, they just lowered again, and are now in the low 3% range.

 {% include pullquote.html %}